Cryptocurrency Pitfalls: Uncovering Hidden Fees on Exchanges

 Variable fees can eat into profits if you trade a lot.
 You want to keep costs low, right?
 So, a fixed fee might seem better.
 But if you trade just a little, a variable fee could be cheaper.
 Know your habits to pick right.

-See also Best Crypto Exchange Tracker for Beginners: Your Ultimate Guide
+See also Best Crypto Exchanges for Beginners: Score Low Fees & Start Strong!

 What about those high-volume traders?
 They often get breaks on variable fees.
 This is because they add to the exchange’s liquidity, which is good for business.
 In practice, this means if they trade more, they pay less per trade.